 Skip to main content

 The problem isn't aesthetic.
-When a developer reaches for a Badge next to an Avatar and discovers there's no way to make them the same size, they hardcode a className override.
-Do that enough times and the design system becomes a suggestion.
+When a developer drops a Badge next to an Avatar and finds there's no way to make them the same size, they hardcode a className override; do that enough times and the design system quietly demotes itself to a suggestion.

-We listed every component with a size or variant prop and asked two questions: how many options does it offer, and does anyone actually use them all?
+I listed every component with a size or variant prop and checked two things for each: how many options it offered, and whether anyone actually used them all.

 ComponentBeforeAfter